SpaYco/Tic-Tac-Toe-Game/README.md

 - You are X, your friend is O. Players take turns putting their marks in empty squares.

-- The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
+- The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.

 - When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.